chrislzm/BackInStock/README.md

 * [jQuery](https://jquery.com/) - Frontend JavaScript library
 * [jQuery Modal](jquerymodal.com)

-## "Product" and "Variant" Definition
+## "Product" and "Variant" Definitions

-A "product" is defined to have one or more "variants", e.g. a ball (product) may be sold in different colors and sizes (variants).
-The words "variant" and "product variant" may be used interchangeably throughout the code and documentation.
+* "Product" refers generally to a product and all of its variants.
+A product can have one or more "variants", e.g. a ball (product) can be sold in different colors and sizes (variants).
+* The words "variant" and "product variant" are used throughout the code and documentation and mean the same thing.
 In the case of the [ProductVariant interface](Objects/src/main/java/com/chrisleung/notifications/objects/ProductVariant.java), the words refer to the combination of a variant's data with its respective product data into a single object.
-"Product" alone refers generally to a product and all of its variants.

 ## License